-Following the Boltzmann transport paradigm, we define a non-equilibrium distribution function $f(\bm k, \bm r, t)$ which satisfies the kinetic equation~\cite{ashcroft1978solid}
+Following the Boltzmann transport paradigm, we define a non-equilibrium distribution function $f(\bm k, \bm r, t)$, which satisfies the kinetic equation~\cite{ashcroft1978solid}

-Here $f_0$ is the equilibrium Fermi-Dirac distribution function given by $f_0 = 1/[1+e^{\beta(\tilde{\varepsilon} - \mu )}]$, $\mu$ is the chemical potential and $\beta= 1/(k_B T)$ is the inverse temperature.
-We have used the relaxation time approximation for the collision integral.
-Assuming spatial uniformity and a steady state, we drop position and time dependence of the distribution function.
-Treating the applied electromagnetic fields as perturbations, we solve the Boltzmann equation, assuming $f_{\bm k} = f_0 + \delta f_{\bm k}$~\cite{supplementary}.
+Here $f_0 = 1/[1+e^{\beta(\tilde{\varepsilon} - \mu )}]$ is the equilibrium Fermi-Dirac distribution function, $\mu$ is the chemical potential, and $\beta= 1/k_B T$ is the inverse temperature.
+We have used the isotropic relaxation time approximation for the collision integral.
+Assuming a spatially uniform steady state, we drop position and time dependence of the distribution function.
+Treating the applied electric and magnetic fields as perturbations, we solve the Boltzmann equation, assuming $f({\bm k}) = f_0 + \delta f_{\bm k}$~\cite{supplementary}.

-We consider the setup in Fig.~\ref{fig:Setup}: a metal with $C_4K$ symmetry subjected to an external dc electric field along $y$ and a magnetic field along $z$, with the current measured along $x$.
-Due to $C_4K$ symmetry, we cannot have contributions to $j_x$ that are proportional to $E_y$ alone.
-The leading contribution is then given by